lnthanhhcmus/ConvRot/README.md

 The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.

-## Acknowledgments

-This research is funded by the University of Science, VNU-HCM, Vietnam under grant number CNTT 2022-2 and Advanced Program in Computer Science.